-The question: “Is Jesus the Messiah?” is a central theme of the Gospel of John.
+John’s Gospel never says “Jesus Christ is God.”
+On the other hand, the question, “Is Jesus the Messiah?” is a central theme that appears over and over again in the Gospel of John.
 John’s Gospel tells us that Jesus is the Messiah in the first chapter, in a comparison with Moses.
-“The Torah (Law) came through Moses, but grace and truth came through Jesus the Messiah” (John 1:17).
-Jesus is parallel to Moses, not God.
+John 1:17 says, “The Torah (Law) came through Moses, but grace and truth came through Jesus the Messiah”.
+John 1:17 does not say “grace and truth came through the god man Jesus Christ”.
+Or, “grace and truth came through the eternal second person of the trinity”.
+Rather, Jesus is parallel to Moses, not God.
 Both Moses and Jesus the Messiah were human channels through whom God worked.

 In John’s Gospel even a Samaritan woman knew that “Messiah is coming (he who is called Christ).
 When he comes, he will tell us all things" (John 4:25).
-In the next verse Jesus told her that he is the Messiah.
+In the next verse Jesus told her that he is the Messiah, saying “I am”, meaning “I am the Messiah”.
 Then the woman went to the people in her town declaring, “Come, see a man who told me all that I ever did.
 Can this be the Messiah?"
 (John 4:29).

 At the festival Jesus differentiated between God on the one hand, and himself on the other.
 “My teaching is not mine, but His who sent me.
 If anyone's will is to do God's will, he will know whether the teaching is from God or whether I am speaking on my own authority” (John 7:16-17).
-In the next chapter of John's Gospel, Jesus likewise said, “but now you seek to kill me, a man who has told you the truth that I heard from God (John 8:40).
+In John's Gospel Jesus repeatedly distinguished himself from God.

-“Can it be that the authorities really know that this is the Messiah?” asked some Jerusalemites at the Festival of Tabernacles (John 7:26).
+Some Jerusalemites at the Festival of Tabernacles asked, “Can it be that the authorities really know that this is the Messiah?”
+(John 7:26).
 They pondered the question of where Messiah was to come from (7:27).
 “Yet many of the people believed in him.
 They said, "When the Messiah appears, will he do more signs than this man has done?”
 (7:31).
 The people who believed in Jesus believed that Jesus was the Messiah, not God.
-They believed that Jesus was the Messiah of God (cf. Luke 9:20).
+They believed that Jesus was the Messiah of God.

-The last day of the festival is known as the Great Day, today also called Simchat Torah (Rejoicing over the Torah/Law, John 7:37. cf. John 7:19, “Did not Moses give you the Torah/Law?”).
-On that Great Day Jesus stood up and proclaimed that he was God’s channel of life-giving water/spirit.
+Back to the Gospel of John.
+The last day of the Festival of Tabernacles is known as the Great Day, today also called Simchat Torah (Rejoicing over the Torah/Law, John 7:37. cf. John 7:19, “Did not Moses give you the Torah/Law”).
+On that Great Day Jesus stood up and proclaimed that he was God’s channel of life-giving water or spirit.
 When the people heard these words, some acknowledged that Jesus was the Prophet like unto Moses that God would send to Israel (John 7:40, Deut.
-18:18).
+18:18, Acts 3:22-23).
 “Others said, ‘This is the Messiah’” (John 7:41).
 Belief in Jesus meant believing that Jesus is the Messiah, not that Jesus is God.

 Some in Jerusalem that day were skeptical that Jesus was the Messiah because of where Jesus grew up, questioning also if Jesus was a descendent of David.
 “Is the Messiah to come from Galilee?
 Has not the Scripture said that the Messiah comes from the offspring of David, and comes from Bethlehem, the village where David was?”
 (John 7:41-42).
 They were apparently ignorant of the fact that Jesus was a descendant of David, born in Bethlehem.

 Not many days after that Festival of Tabernacles, perhaps Jesus was even still in Jerusalem after the festival, Jesus healed a blind man in the city.
-The question also then was, “Is Jesus the Messiah?”.
+The question also then was, “Is Jesus the Messiah?”
 “The Judeans had already agreed that if anyone should confess Jesus to be Messiah, he was to be put out of the synagogue” (John 9:22).
 There is no question at all if Jesus was God dressed up in human flesh, which would be an absurdity.

-After Jesus rode into Jerusalem on a donkey just before the Passover when he was crucified and raised from the dead, the question about Jesus was whether he was the Messiah, not God (John 12:24).
+After Jesus rode into Jerusalem on a donkey just before the Passover when he was crucified and raised from the dead, the question about Jesus was whether he was the Messiah, not God (John 12:12-15, 34).

 Finally, the author of the Gospel of John told us the reason he recorded the miracles or signs that Jesus did: “these are written so that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name” (John 20:31).
 This is a kind of purpose statement for the entire Gospel of John.
 John didn’t write so that we would believe that Jesus is God, but rather that Jesus is the Messiah, the Son of God.